chengr4/cs-qa/database/README.md

     SELECT * FROM account
     WHERE id = $1
     LIMIT 1
-    FOR NO KEY UPDATE; <!-- Not update the key or ID of the column => Not affect foreign key of other table  -->
+    FOR NO KEY UPDATE; <!-- Not update the key or ID of the column => Not affect on other table -->
     ```
 2. update data in a consistent order (eg small ID first)